The Good Society

 - Prohibition: production, sale, possession, and use of marijuana are illegal and subject to criminal penalty (imprisonment).

 - Decriminalization: possession and use of small amounts of marijuana are either permitted or subject to a civil penalty (a fine) rather than a criminal one.

-Each of these three approaches has multiple variants.
+Each of these approaches has multiple variants.
 And alongside whichever we choose, there are additional things that can be done, including taxation, education, and treatment.

 Marijuana, opium, and heroin were widely used in the United States in the late 1800s and early 1900s.
 After World War I, the climate of public opinion toward drugs and alcohol changed considerably and many were outlawed.
 Even as late as 1930, however, only 16 states had laws banning marijuana use.
 In 1930 the Federal Bureau of Narcotics (FBN) was established as an agency to enforce drug laws.
 FBN officials began looking for ways to increase the agency’s visibility and importance, and so the agency launched a media campaign to convince the public that marijuana use was dangerous.
 The campaign was successful, and in 1937 Congress passed a law making marijuana illegal.